BACK

 With our designers aiming for an open-concept floor plan and our clients eager for the change, framing became less about creating new interior walls and more about responding to functional and aesthetic challenges.
 In this case, framers worked on areas that were damaged by water, where newly proposed window locations affected exterior walls, and where an old tub impacted flooring.

-Towards the back wall of the kitchen, notice completed framing for new windows with new headers to support additional openings.
+Towards the kitchen's back wall, notice completed framing for new windows with new headers to support additional openings.

 Satisfying New Design Goals & Fixing Existing Damage